ayubaahmed/Metasploit-SMB-PsExec-CTF/README.md

 # Metasploit: Meterpreter – SMB Exploitation & Credential Analysis Walkthrough

-This repository contains a complete walkthrough of a Capture The Flag (CTF) lab using the Metasploit Framework to simulate an SMB compromise and perform post-exploitation with Meterpreter.
+This repository contains a complete walkthrough of a lab using the Metasploit Framework to simulate an SMB compromise and perform post-exploitation with Meterpreter.
 The walkthrough includes step-by-step explanations, commands, and screenshots as evidence.

 > **Legal & Ethics**
 > All activities in this lab were carried out in a controlled environment with full authorisation.
 These techniques should **not** be used on any systems you do not own or have explicit permission to test.